doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 It is!

-The image is cached in our private registry mirror.
+Our private registry cached the image.

 ## Repeat The Experiment: 6 Clusters x 6 Pods x 3 Containers = 108 Image Pulls